PrithikaAndreaAngelina/reimagined-simpleCalculator/README.md

 1.Programming language=>Python 3.9.5

 ##NOTE:
-it can also take float numbers
+It can also take float numbers

 ##SAMPLE OUTPUT